 Crafting egg salad with dill gives this classic dish an herbal upgrade.
-Perfect for sandwiches or enjoying on its own.
-Best of all it is ready in just a couple of minutes!
+This simple recipe is perfect for sandwiches or enjoying on its own for an easy lunch.
+Best of all, it is ready in just a couple of minutes!

 - White Onion - White onion has a great crunch, but a sweet onion can be substituted.
-I would stay away from red onions for this dish, as their pungent flavor can quickly overwhelm the other ingredients.
+Avoid red onion for this dish, as the pungent flavor can quickly overwhelm the other ingredients.

-- Smoked paprika - Adds a nice smoky contrast, but regular paprika can be substituted.
+- Smoked paprika - Regular paprika can be substituted.

 Other ingredients you can add